TrueOpenVR/TrueOpenVR-Core/Docs/EN/Functions/GetControllersData.md

 ﻿# GetControllersData
-Retrieves the state of the buttons, sticks and triggers of the two controllers.
+Retrieves the state of the position, rotation, buttons, sticks and triggers of the two controllers.

 С++
 ```c